freshbits/pathshare-sdk-ios/README.md

 1. Drag and drop the `PathshareSDK.framework` you received upon registration into your project.
 2. Add the `PathshareSDK.framework` to the *Embedded Binaries* in the *general* tab of your target.
-3. Add the `NSLocationAlwaysUsageDescription` and the `NSMotionUsageDescription` keys with the corresponding descriptions to your `Info.plist` file.
-4. If you are building against iOS 9.+, go to your `Project Target` > `Capabilities` > `Background Modes` and enable `Location updates`.

 ## Basic Usage

+### Project Configuration

+In order to allow access to the location services and to use the location services in the background, please add the following configuration in your project:

+1. Add the `NSLocationAlwaysUsageDescription` and the `NSMotionUsageDescription` keys with the corresponding descriptions to your `Info.plist` file.
+2. If you are building against iOS 9.+, go to your `Project Target` > `Capabilities` > `Background Modes` and enable `Location updates`.

 ### Initialization